wilsonzlin/wilsonl.in-docs/src/OOML/Fundamentals/Properties.md

 - Requiring properties to be declared, with an initial value, before they can be used
 - Allowing type declarations to ensure type safety at runtime
-- Preventing the access and assignment of properties that have not been declared
+- Preventing the assignment of properties that have not been declared

-There are two ways to declare properties in OOML.
-This article will describe the first way, using `ooml-property` tags.
-The other way, using substitutions in the DOM, is explained in [Substitution](#Substitution).

 ## Declaring